 Evaluating f(-x) to Find Negative Zeros

 To apply Descartes's Rule of Signs for negative zeros, substitute -x into the polynomial to get f(-x).
-This changes the signs of terms with odd powers of x.
-Counting sign changes in f(-x) reveals the possible number of negative real zeros, similar to the process for positive zeros.
+Then count the sign changes in the coefficients of f(-x).
+This process helps determine the possible number of negative real zeros by analyzing how the signs alternate after substitution.

 Recommended video: